mforootan/mforootan.github.io/README.md

 - [Phase I](https://github.com/mforootan/NSS_MidStone_TN_Land_Use) (R & Shiny App): Visualizing the land use changes with an interactive dashboard.
 - [Phase II](https://github.com/mforootan/NSS_Capstone_TN_land_use) (Python & SciKit): Identifying the measures that contribute to the land use changes using dimension reduction.
 A PowerPoint slideshow is included in this section that reviews the methodology and results.

+The visuals indicated various patterns in correlation between land availability and value across counties.
+Analyses suggested the main criteria affecting land value are distance from major cities and the profitability of agriculture.

 ------
 ## :: Logistic Regression
 ###### Nashville Software School